spacetelescope/poppy/docs/installation.rst

   MIRI.
 (Note: POPPY previously made use of the PyFFTW3 package, which is *different* from pyFFTW.
 The latter is more actively maintained and supported today, hence the switch.
-Note also that some users have reported interimittent stability issues with pyFFTW for reasons that are not yet clear.) *At this time we recommend most users should skip installing pyFFTW while getting started with poppy*.
+Note also that some users have reported intermittent stability issues with pyFFTW for reasons that are not yet clear.) *At this time we recommend most users should skip installing pyFFTW while getting started with poppy*.
 * Anaconda `accelerate <https://docs.anaconda.com/accelerate/>`_ and